- Council Members

 - close the matter and issue advice to the veterinary surgeon in question; or,

-- decide that there is an arguable case against the veterinary surgeon and that the case should be referred to the Preliminary Investigation Committee (Stage 2), whose role it is to decide if a case should go to a Disciplinary Committee (DC) hearing.
+- decide that it has insufficient information to conclude the matter and that the case should be referred to a Stage 2 Preliminary Investigation Committee (Stage 2 PIC), whose role it is to decide if a case should go to a Stage 3 Disciplinary Committee (DC) hearing.

-We will write to both you and the veterinary surgeon concerned about the decision made by the Case Examiner Group and the reasons for this decision.
+We will write to both you and the veterinary surgeon concerned about the decision made by the Stage 1 PIC and the reasons for this decision.

-The Preliminary Investigation Committee (PIC) meets to consider whether there is a realistic prospect that what the veterinary surgeon has done, or not done, could affect his/her fitness to practise and amounts to serious professional misconduct, and whether the case should therefore be referred to a DC hearing.
+The Stage 2 PIC meets to consider whether there is a realistic prospect that what the veterinary surgeon has done, or not done, could affect their fitness to practise and amounts to serious professional misconduct, and whether the case should therefore be referred to a DC hearing, or referred to the Charter Case Committee.

-The PIC will, in any event, ask the veterinary surgeon you have raised concerns about to supply details of his/her continuing professional development records for the last three years, as well as to confirm their indemnity insurance details.
+The Stage 2 PIC will, in any event, ask the veterinary surgeon you have raised concerns about to supply details of his/her continuing professional development records for the last 3 years, as well as to confirm their indemnity insurance details.

 - close the case with no further action;